DarylGraves/darylgraves.github.io/_posts/2024-03-24-PsReadLineHistory.md

 tags: [PowerShell, PSReadLine]
 ---

-Enabling Predictive-Intellisense suggestions with the PsReadLine module is something every PowerShell user should try.
-With this enabled, commands you have previously entered will appear as suggestions whilst you type.
-Great for when you often find yourself running the same lines of code again and again!
+Enabling Predictive-Intellisense allows commands you have previously entered to appear as suggestions whilst you type.
+Great for when you often find yourself repeating the same one-liners of code again and again.

 ![PsReadLine Example](assets/img/BlogPosts/PsReadLineHistoryExample.gif)
-*Note how just typing one letter shows suggestions I've previously entered*
+*Note how just typing one letter shows suggestions from my terminal history*

 ## Prerequisites
 - Windows PowerShell 5.1 or PowerShell 7 and above